meltmedia/dropwizard-mongo/example/README.md

 # Dropwizard Mongo Example

 This example shows how to add mongo configuration to your Dropwizard project.
+The example application lets you do basic CRUD operations on the documents stored in Mongo.

 ## Before You Begin